skadistats/Tarrasque/docs/source/entity.rst

           The ehandle of the entity.
 Used to identify the entity across ticks.

+   .. attribute:: dt_key

+          The dt name that corresponds to the DT class that the Tarrasque DotaEntity subclass wraps.

    .. attribute:: stream_binding

           The :class:`StreamBinding` object that the entity is bound to.
 The